Pavlo Cherepin: Intercontinental Rally Challenge

 The highlight of Cherepin's career was participating in the Intercontinental Rally Challenge.
 Saliuk and Cherepin started in IRC twice with the best result of 7th place at Rallye Açores.
 But after the next race, Rally Islas Canarias, both drivers decided to stop their collaboration.

 World Rally Championship

-Pavlo Cherepin debuted in the World Rally Championship along with Oleksandr Saliuk in 2011.
+Cherepin debuted in the World Rally Championship along with Oleksandr Saliuk in 2011.
 As a part of Mentos Ascania Racing the crew took part in six rounds of the Production World Rally Championship in Sweden, Portugal, Finland, Australia, Spain and Wales.
 Only once during the season the crew didn't finish the rally, rolling over the roof several times after a failed jump in Finland.
 The best result was in Australia, where the Ukrainian tandem took eighth place overall and third in Production WRC.

-After the break with Saliuk, Pavlo Cherepin started in the WRC episodically for two years.
+After the break with Saliuk, Cherepin started in the WRC episodically for two years.
 His drivers – Oleksiy Kikireshko and Oleksiy Tamrazov – rarely achieved high results, in most cases, ending the race early.
 The only honorable mention for Cherepin in this period was the 4th place in the WRC2 at the Acropolis Rally with Tamrazov.